New 'Doctor Who' trailer: Cybermen! Daleks! Emoji robot!

 So begins the new trailer for "Doctor Who."

-It's the last season for showrunner Steven Moffat and if the new trailer is any indication, it seems he's making sure fans get everything they want.
+Season 10 is the last season for showrunner Steven Moffat, and if the new trailer is any indication, it seems he's making sure fans get everything they want.

-The trailer for season 10, posted Monday, shows the Doctor (Peter Capaldi) and his new companion Bill Potts (Pearl Mackie), as well as returning characters Missy (Michelle Gomez) and Nardole (Matt Lucas) holding Fourth Doctor's sonic screwdriver.
+The trailer, posted Monday, shows the Doctor (Peter Capaldi) and his new companion Bill Potts (Pearl Mackie), as well as returning characters Missy (Michelle Gomez) and Nardole (Matt Lucas) holding the Fourth Doctor's sonic screwdriver.